ajakef/gemlog/misc_help/PQL.md

 * "Spectra" tab: set window scale to "window"

 Then, click the "Controls" button near the bottom left, and make the following changes:
-* "General" tab: change sort settings to 1 absolute start time, 2 network, 3 station, 4 location, 5 channel
+* "General" tab: click "Edit" next to "Sort Definitions" to 1 absolute start time, 2 network, 3 station, 4 location, 5 channel
 * "Overlay" tab: change color #3 (originally yellow) to anything that's more visible against pink background
 * "Spectra" tab: set both amplitude and frequency to log scale

-Finally, click "Set Defaults" to save all the settings you just changed, then "Continue" to return to the main screen.
+Finally, click "Set Defaults" in the top left to save all the settings you just changed, then "Continue" to return to the main screen.

 ### Using PQL
 #### Starting PQL